 This ALI supports the registration of all active cemeteries in Ohio and the investigation of complaints or disputes involving registered cemeteries.
 Complaints against cemeteries are investigated and referred to the Ohio Cemetery Dispute Resolution Commission.
 The program also audits cemetery trust records, sets guidelines for cemetery maintenance, and provides education to consumers concerning their rights, responsibilities, and options when interacting with a cemetery.
-As of June 30, 2020, there were over 4,200 cemeteries registered.
 Burial permit fees are the main source of revenue for this program.
-During FY 2022, revenue to the Cemetery

-Registration Fund (Fund 4H90) from burial permits and cemetery registrations and renewals were approximately \$226,000.
+During FY 2023, revenue to the Cemetery Registration Fund (Fund 4H90) from burial permits and cemetery registrations and renewals were over \$196,000.

 Starting in FY 2024, this ALI will also support the Cemetery Grant Program.
 Currently, the program is supported by ALI 800651, Cemetery Grant Program.
 The program provides grants to not-for-profit cemeteries to (1) defray the costs of exceptional maintenance, or (2) train cemetery personnel in the maintenance and operation of cemeteries.
-In FY 2022, COM awarded grants to 51 cemeteries amounting to nearly \$130,000.
 According to COM, the program is budgeted for over \$323,000 in the upcoming biennium.